 Community taught, and proud of it, they have had the honor and privilege to partner up with community leaders and local organizations such as the Rape Recovery Center, the University of Utah, the Utah Pride Center, and the Utah Division of Arts and Museums to name a few.
 Their murals have given recognition to critical community issues, including indigenous sovereignty, migrant rights, and LGBTQIA+ visibility; while continuing to bridge the local narratives of the community, through ongoing work within the four-corners region.

-Their essays delve into the complex relationships between migrant and indigenous communities of the North and South, via gatherings and ceremonies, and have been featured in national publications such as Everyday Feminism, The Icarus Project, and Black Girl Dangerous.
+Their essays delve into the complex relationships between migrant and indigenous communities of the North and South, via gatherings and ceremonies, and have been featured in national publications such as Everyday Feminism, The Icarus Project, The Body Is Not An Apology, and Black Girl Dangerous.